ArieLampar/sinoman-mobile-app/SETUP.md

 - ✅ All 5 tab screens render with "Coming Soon" badges
 - ✅ No critical errors in console
 - ✅ Supabase client initializes without errors
+- ✅ Firebase configuration files created and placed in root
+- ✅ Firebase initializes without errors in console

 ---